cpg716/SuitSync/docs/DEPLOYMENT_GUIDE.md

 - PostgreSQL database (or use included Docker setup)
 - Node.js 18+ and pnpm (for manual/PM2 deployment)
 - Git
+- Lightspeed, Redis, SendGrid, and Twilio credentials in `.env`

 ## 2. Quick Start (Docker)